asmr-hex/slime-church/pi <---> internet.md

 2. update the configuration of your router to port forward inbound traffic to your pi
 3. setup ddns
 4. setup nginx as reverse proxy to support multiple servers
+5. setup SSL with Let's Encrypt

+*for most of these steps, i am assuming we are running at least raspbian stretch.*

 # assign static ip address to your pi
 the raspberry pi defaults to using a dynamic IP address assigned by the DHCP server (most likely your network router). we want to set it to be static instead.